-In the figure on the next page (pg.
-7) you are provided with a holistic visual framework which underpins the challenging and protective factors of being a young carer.
+The following link provides a holistic visual framework which underpins the risk and protective factors of being a young carer.
 The "school" section is important for leaders and educators as it outlines how the education environment can support and have a positive impact on a young carer's wellbeing.